-I spoke with five others about how their relationship to their faces changed over the course of the pandemic (and the products they turned to time and time again).
+I spoke with five other Canadians about how their relationship to their faces changed over the course of the pandemic (and the products they turned to time and time again).
 From a woman who decided she needed lip and cheek fillers to a 17-year-old who began to experiment with gender expression, here’s what they said.

-My face became my canvas
+My face became my canvas.

 Mei Pang, 24, Toronto

 At the beginning of 2020, I was newly sober and trying to figure out who I was.
 Before the pandemic, I was just trying to fit in.
 I lived my life based on other people’s acceptance of me, both in terms of alcohol (I started drinking because that’s what other people were doing) and my look.
 Now I try to push myself to become my best person.

 As a Virgo woman, I like to keep busy and, with an arsenal of makeup and time on my hands, I began to experiment with tattoos and makeup looks.
 My ink and wardrobe are very neutral — mostly blacks, whites, and greys — so I used my face as a canvas to explore colour.
 Bright and graphic makeup makes me happy, and my makeup style is getting more bold, painterly, and realistic.
 Recently, I did a giant centipede starting from the top of my forehead down to my chin using gel eyeliner.